reesretuta/beauty/README.md

 -------
 * Download mongodb (http://www.mongodb.org/downloads)
 * Install phantomjs
+  * Retrieve an appropriate package or download the binary (http://phantomjs.org/download.html) and place on the path
+  * Run the phantomjs command to ensure there are no errors
 * Install npm
 * Install casperjs (sudo npm install -g casperjs)
 * Install deps (from project dir: npm install)